shubhamchdhary/TileClipper/README.md

 ```

 ### 4) Downloading Dataset
-A subset of the dataset is currently available only on request.
-Please write to shubhamch@iiitd.ac.in in case you need access to the dataset.
-Note that the bitrates are available as intermediate results.
+Note that only the video bitrates are available as intermediate results.
+You can generate you own tiled videos using the codes discussed in Section "Tile Encoding".

 ### 5) Running TileClipper on a sample video
 TileClipper operates on tiled videos.
 The `videos/` folder contains a `TestDataset/` folder with a sample video to validate TileClipper.
 Run TileClipper on it as: